kirkone/Snappy.Cards/README.md

 **Unsplash Image**: Use an ID from [unsplash.com](https://unsplash.com/).
 You could copy it easily from the URL of a specific image.
 **random**: A somewhat blurry image will randomly taken from [unsplash.com](https://unsplash.com/)
 **Image URL**: You can provide an URL to your own image.
-**blank**: Leaf the parameter empty or omit it complete and the background will be blank.
+**empty**: Leave the parameter empty or omit it completely and the background will be blank.

 ### twt - *deprecated, use "x" instead*